GMichaelRapp/tears-in-rain/ogl.md

 - Open Game License v 1.0 Copyright 2000, Wizards of the Coast, Inc.
 - **Tears in Rain**, v.1.0a, Copyright 2022, G. Michael Rapp (Free Radicals Press).

+**OPEN GAME CONTENT NOTICE:** All game mechanics and tables are considered open game content.
+However, setting-specific content, such as maps, characters, etc., is not considered open game content.
+If you have any questions concerning the open gaming content, please e-mail G. Michael Rapp (Free Radicals Press) at **gmichaelrapp@bitrot.xyz**.

 ---